CanadianZombies/tumblrpost/README.md

 I will be testing this when time provides and posting a corrected version.

 This is expected to work with Python 3.6 with minimal work as that is what it was designed for.

+** WHY WAS THIS WRITTEN **
+I do streaming on dlive.tv (http://www.dlive.tv/SimmyDizzle) and as a result of that, I tend to take screenshots and instant replay videos (30 second clips).
+I wanted a quick way to automatically post them to my social media.
+As I have them saving to one folder it made sense to just generate a quick system, I hit F2, it takes a 30 second video capture, the script runs as it is always running, it sees a new file created, it tosses it to twitter.
+Blamsauce, done.
+No work for me, middle of my stream it posts, and I don't have to do anything to make it happen.

+I am incredibly lazy that way.
+So with that said, I do not know if this works entirely yet, and I will probably spend a month debugging it but it is something that I feel will benefit the world.
+So I am sharing it with everyone.